shinimol1983/opennms-tutorials-1/session5/Exercise-5-1.md

 ## Tasks

-The lab for this exercise is in the `minimal-minion-activemq` directory using docker compose.
+The lab for this exercise is in the [session5/minimal-minion-activemq](../session5/minimal-minion-activemq) directory using docker compose.

+Example files and MIBs for this exercise are in [session5/example-configurations](../session5/example-configurations)

 Before you spin up the minimal-minion-activemq, please verify with `docker ps` you don't have any other docker compose projects from previous sections running.